voostindie/vincents-productivity-suite-for-alfred/README.md

 - `vault`: the name (or ID) of the Vault in Obsidian.
 This defaults to the area name.
 - `path`: the root of the notes on disk, defaults to the root of the area followed by `Notes`.
 Tip: check the output of `vps note root` to test!
 - `templates`: these are explained below, in a separate section.
+- `frontmatter`: whether tags should be written to the note as YAML frontmatter or not, in which case they are added at the bottom of the file, prepended with a `#`.
+Defaults to `false`.

 #### A note on IDs